Robb-S/plainlist/details.md

 ## Roadmap

-- authentication functions (reset password, etc.)
-- copy a list
+- turn off autocorrect
+- password reset
 - show recently completed items (for xx days)
-- streamline handling for connectivity issues
+- import and export files
+- drop a pin to save geographical location for a list item